Tire Pressure Calculator

 How to Use This Calculator

-Tires often measure wider than their label, especially on modern wide rims.
+Tires often measure wider than their label on modern wide rims.
 A "28mm" tire might measure 30mm.
-For the most accurate result, measure your tire width with calipers.
-If you can't, use the labeled width.
+Use calipers if available, otherwise use the labeled width.

 Tubeless vs. Tubes

 This calculator assumes a standard setup.
-If you are running tubeless, you can often safely run 3-5 psi lower than recommended here for even better comfort and grip, as you don't risk pinch flats (snake bites).
+Running tubeless?
+You can safely go 3–5 psi lower than recommended here — no risk of pinch flats means you can run more supple pressures for better comfort and grip.

 Bicycle Tire Pressure Calculator | Pedaloom | Pedaloom